-The Spring 2013 program pulls practical and applicable lessons from medical school courses and is taught my medical school faculty.
+The Mini-Medical School program pulls practical and applicable lessons from medical school courses and is taught by medical school faculty.

 Welcome to Georgetown University’s Mini Medical School Program!